Every DevOps statistic and fact you’ll ever need or want to know, and a few more for good measure, all in one place!

 Source – Allied Market Research

-28% of recruiters have difficulties hiring the DevOps expertise they need.
+- 19% of recruiters are struggling to recruit the DevOps expertise they need.

-21% of software development teams adopted a DevOps approach to source code management in 2021
+- 21% of software development teams have adopted a DevOps approach to source code management in 2021

 Source – Statista

-17% of respondents identified as a member of an underrepresented group, which can refer to race, gender, or another characteristic.
+19% of respondents identified themselves as a member of an underrepresented group, which could refer to race, gender, or another characteristic.

-Source – Google Cloud – State of DevOps 2021
+Source: Google Cloud – State of DevOps 2022

 Breakdown of DevOps engineers by age: